Sessions associated with incorrect sources

 You may notice that the sessions in your reports are being associated with the wrong sources.
-This is often caused by common mistakes in implementing the tracking code on your site.
+This is often caused by tracking implementation mistakes.

 Untracked Landing Pages

-For a session to be attributed to the correct source, the landing page for the session must have the tracking code properly installed.
-If the code is not installed correctly, it is common for a session to appear as direct in the Analytics system, since the first tracked page on the site registers a referral from the previous untracked page.
-A large number of direct users usually indicates untracked landing pages.
+For a session to be attributed to the correct Source, the landing page for the session must have basic page tracking properly installed.
+If page tracking is not properly installed, sessions may appear with a Source of "direct", since the first tracked page on the site registers a referral from the previous untracked page.
+A large number of "direct" users may indicate untracked landing pages.

 Improperly Tagged Links

-If you are using autotagging, Google Analytics automatically appends the gclid (Google Click ID) parameter to the end of the destination URL.
-It interprets source, campaign, medium, term, and content information from this ID as long as autotagging is enabled and the landing page has the tracking code properly installed.
+If you are using autotagging, Analytics automatically appends the gclid (Google Click ID) parameter to the end of the destination URL.
+It interprets Source, Campaign, Medium, and other dimensions from this ID as long as autotagging is enabled and the landing page has the tracking code properly installed.

-If you are not using autotagging, it is possible that source information is not being associated with the appropriate sessions because of improperly tagged links.
-Please use the URL Builder to ensure that the destination URLs you create are properly tagged.
+If your links have been manually tagged, it's possible that the utm_source parameter is incorrectly assigned.
+Use the URL Builder to ensure that the destination URLs you create are properly tagged.